Xbox Series X restock update today: Track on Twitter, Best Buy, GameStop and more

 Xbox Series X: $499 at Microsoft

-You can get a Series X from Microsoft directly.
-As with other stores, we expect Microsoft's stock to go quickly, so we recommend bookmarking this page.
-Microsoft does list other retailers that sell Xbox Series X, and gives restock updates.View Deal
+You can get a Series X direct from Microsoft.
+As with other stores, Microsoft's stock sells out quickly, so we recommend bookmarking their page.
+Microsoft is currently out of stock.View Deal

 Xbox Series S: $299 at Microsoft